 The Prince George's County Department of Family Services (DFS) provides programs to strengthen families and individuals, to enhance their quality of life.
 The DFS is comprised of three administrations that serve the aging, mentally-ill, disabled, children, youth, families, and veterans in need of support and resources.
 DFS's focus on reducing the poverty-level of families include programs such as the Healthy Families Prince George's Program, a voluntary program that provides support to first-time mothers under the age of 25, and to the children's fathers.
 Services include prenatal support, and intensive home visiting and mentoring services.
 The Healthy Families Prince George's Program is designed to improve birth outcomes, promote healthy child development and enhance family functioning through the provision of supportive services that synchronize existing prenatal, pediatric and mental health service delivery and assist the child and parents to realize their potential.
-Healthy Families Prince George's works with parents until the child reaches the age of five.
-In support of the Healthy Families Prince George's Program, Adam's House provides medical assessment, treatment, job training, parenting classes and other support to fathers.
+Healthy Families Prince George's Program, Adam's House provides medical assessment, treatment, job training, parenting classes and other support to fathers.
 This Program helps strengthen the family structure and provide a better long term prognosis for the success of these families traditionally affected most by poverty.19